Kelso and Jedburgh railway branch lines: Jedburgh branch

-Construction of the Jedburgh branch was authorised in the North British Railway Act of 26 June 1846, along with the Kelso line and other branches.
-However the Jedburgh line was not proceeded with, and an independent company, the Jedburgh Railway Company obtained its own authorising Act on 25 July 1855; capital was £35,000.
+Construction of the Jedburgh branch was authorised in the North British Railway Act 1846 (9 & 10 Vict. c. lxxiv) of 26 June 1846, along with the Kelso line and other branches.
+However the Jedburgh line was not proceeded with, and an independent company, the Jedburgh Railway Company obtained its own authorising act of Parliament, the Jedburgh Railway Act 1855 (18 & 19 Vict. c. xxx), on 25 July 1855; capital was £35,000.
 It opened its line on 17 July 1856, and the line was worked by the North British Railway.
-The Jedburgh Railway Company was absorbed by the North British Railway by Act of 3 July 1860, effective from 31 July 1860, and from that time the line was simply a branch of the North British.
+The Jedburgh Railway Company was absorbed by the North British Railway by the North British and Jedburgh Railways Amalgamation Act 1860 (23 & 24 Vict. c. cxl) of 3 July 1860, effective from 31 July 1860, and from that time the line was simply a branch of the North British.

 The line was seven miles long, and kept to the west bank of the River Teviot as far as Nisbet; it then crossed to the south bank following the Jed Water into Jedburgh.
 Stations were (at first) Old Ormiston, Nisbet, Jedfoot and Jedburgh.
 Jedburgh station had an overall roof, but the location of the station at ¾ mile from the market place was awkward, and an omnibus connection was operated for some years.

 Passenger trains generally ran to Kelso, reversing at Roxburgh.